Benefits of Choosing AAA Exterminating:

 Or, Ctenocephalises felis, are the type of fleas commonly found on cats.
 However, though they are known to be found primarily on cats, they can also be found on dogs, wild critters, and even humans.
 They are usually found in the carpeting of your home or on in your cat's fur.
 They will leave eggs both on the animal and all around your house, so it is important to hire an exterminator immediately after finding signs of these.

 Or, Ctenocephalides canis, are primarily found on dogs, and feed off of the blood of dogs.
 These fleas can live without food for months, and females can produce up to 50 eggs per day, making these fleas extremely difficult to remove.
-These fleas have been known to cause various allergy developments and infections for animals These are developed through the flea saliva.
+These fleas have been known to cause various allergy developments and infections in animals These are developed through the flea saliva.
 Taking your pet to the vet is suggested for best treatment options.

 There are over 80 reported species of Blow Flies in North America.
 They are metallic in appearance and can usually be found buzzing around any food you may have left out – especially decaying meat.
 They are most active during the day and are attracted to the light from windows.
 While they usually act as simply a nuisance in the home, they can also transmit diseases such as typhus and cholera.